Living with Immunosuppressants: A New Normal for Kidney Transplant Recipients

 Social Gatherings

-I choose outdoor seating, avoid shared serving dishes, leave early, or skip events when conditions are unsafe.
+I prefer outdoor seating, avoid shared dishes, and leave early when needed.

 “I’m on medication that lowers my immunity.
 I have to be careful.”